YV3399/E-jet-family-YV/Documentation/guide.markdown

 The real E-Jet uses a device known as the CCD (Cursor Control Device) to provide a point-and-click style GUI on the EFIS screens, (MFD, PFD, EICAS).
-The CCD consists of a trackpad, an "enter" button, three screen selector buttons, and a two-ring twist knob for data entry.
-The pilot can use the screen selector to move a cursor between PFD, MFD and EICAS screens; the touchpad moves the cursor within the selected screen; the "enter" button selects on-screen GUI elements; and the twist knob serves as a dynamic dial for various inputs, such as map range etc.
+The CCD consists of a trackpad, "enter" button on either side, three screen selector buttons, and a two-ring twist knob for data entry.
+The pilot can use the screen selector to move a cursor between PFD, MFD and EICAS screens; the touchpad moves the cursor within the selected screen; the "enter" buttons select on-screen GUI elements; and the twist knob serves as a dynamic dial for various inputs, such as map range etc.

 Because most home simulator setups do not feature a physical CCD, the FlightGear E-Jet can emulate this functionality by allowing you to click